Day after WB resolution, BSF says new law not to cause rift with police, molestation charge baseless | Law-Order

 Khurania said there are ''vested interests'' in border areas who do not want the hands of the BSF and state police to be strengthened for managing trans-border crimes better.

 ''The powers given to the BSF are very limited.
+BSF has very limited powers under these acts-search, seizure and arrest.
+BSF is not an investigating agency.
+Whatever seizure is made at the border is handed over to the law enforcement agency.
 The apprehensions of interference are uncalled for.
 Even now, when we conduct raids, we inform the state police and are also accompanied by them,'' he said.

+''There is synergy between state police, law enforcement agencies and BSF.
+We also conduct joint operations both at the border and the hinterland.
+Even after the notifications, the powers remain the same.
+There is only an extension of the jurisdiction.
+As before, we will continue to work in close synergy with the law enforcement agencies,'' he said.

-The officer, while touching upon the issue of alleged molestation of women in border areas, said the BSF is a disciplined force and any act of misdemeanour is not taken lightly.
+While touching upon the issue of alleged molestation of women in border areas, the officer said the BSF is a disciplined force, and any act of misdemeanour is not taken lightly.

+''We have mahila praharis (women guards) in the eastern command who are used for frisking women.
+We have CCTVs.
+Unfortunately, such things are being said.

 TMC MLA Udayan Guha had, in his speech in the assembly on Tuesday, alleged BSF personnel touch women ''inappropriately'' under the pretext of frisking operations.